TEXAS IS HOLDING THE FIRST ELECTION OF 2022--MAKE SURE YOUR VOICE IS HEARD!

-- Special Deadline: If you are NOT registered to vote, you will receive a federal ballot only if your FPCA is received by February 18, 2022.
+- If you are NOT registered to vote, you will receive a federal ballot only but your FPCA must be received by February 18, 2022.

 2) When You Get Your Ballot, Fill It Out and Mail It Back Right Away

-Mark your calendar--ballots will go out by January 15, 2022.
-If you asked for your ballot by email, be sure to check your spam folder and any secondary inboxes.
+Ballots started going out on January 15, 2022.
+If you asked for your ballot by email and haven't received it yet, be sure to check your spam folder and any secondary inboxes.

 When you get your ballot, fill it out and mail it back away.
 It must be postmarked no later than March 1, 2022 AND it also must be received in Texas by March 7, 2022.

 Special Deadline: Fax ballot return is available to members of the military and their family members who are in hostile fire pay, imminent danger pay or combat zones.
 Ballots sent by fax must be received by March 1, 2022 at 7:00pm Texas time.

 If you have questions about how to return your ballot, we've prepared these Texas Ballot Return Instructions.